Support All Souls Church

 In the Unitarian Universalist tradition, the members of a church own the building and everything in it and are responsible for providing financial support for all the operations and programs of the congregation.

-So how do we—as an All Souls generation early in the 21st century—use our resources in a way that honors our nearly two centuries of history and secures our future?
+So how do we—as an All Souls generation in the 21st century—use our resources in a way that honors our two centuries of history and secures our future?

-Every year, our Annual Generosity Campaign calls us to commit our personal resources to the ongoing work of this church:
+Every year, our Annual Stewardship Campaign calls us to commit our personal resources to the ongoing work of this church:

 - Sunday worship—music, sermons, and education that stirs and nourishes our souls;